vmolab/solx/README.md

   <img src=".github/assets/logo.png" alt="solx logo" />
 </div>

-### `solx` is an optimizing compiler for Solidity
+# `solx`, an optimizing Solidity compiler

-The project aims to bring state-of-the-art optimizing compilers to Ethereum by:
+It passes [our test suite](https://github.com/matter-labs/era-compiler-tests), which includes tests from the `solc` project and real-world projects such as UniswapV2 and Mooniswap.
+All `solc` tests are updated with each new `solc` release.
+Arbitrary contracts are expected to compile correctly, except for stack-too-deep issues.
+Benchmarks indicate that `solx` generates larger code than `solc` but reduces gas consumption on average.

+Our mid-term goals:

+- Support EOF.
-- Reducing gas consumption of EVM code.
+- Further reduce gas consumption of EVM code as well as code size.
-- Eliminating the need for inline assembly.
+- Eliminate the need for inline assembly for efficiency.
-- Providing industry-grade tools like an interactive debugger.
+- Emit `ethdebug` for optimized code.
+- Run more real-life smart-contracts in CI.

 ## Installation